 A dark comedy writer and innovative performer, Caryn Ruby’s work has been featured on “Good Morning America” “The Wendy Williams Show,” and at Chicago’s famed Second City.
-Most recently, the15-episode web series she co-created, co-produced & starred in, “Baked Goodes,” was listed in Newsweek as what to watch on marijuana’s biggest holiday – right between Comedy Central’s “The Time Traveling Bong” and Snoop Dogg’s “Grow House.”
+Most recently, “Baked Goodes,” the 15-episode web series she co-created, co-produced & starred in, was listed in Newsweek as what to watch on marijuana’s biggest holiday – right between Comedy Central’s “The Time Traveling Bong” and Snoop Dogg’s “Grow House.”
 She’s shared the stage with Tiffany Haddish, Donnell Rawlings, and Iliza Schlessinger among others.
 A devotee of game shows and reality TV, Caryn has appeared on “Let’s Make a Deal”, “Hack My Life” and “America Says.”

 Active both in front of and behind the camera, Caryn is also an accomplished Script Supervisor.
-She’s worked on the Women In Media Camaraderie initiative GRAND PRIZE WINNING FILM “Blood and Glory”, “Growth,” a passion project written, directed by, and starring Allison Miller (“A Million Little Things”) and “One,” the short film edited by Yuval Orr, who also edited last year’s Oscar-Winning short film, “Skin.”
-An advocate for Women’s empowerment, she is proud that 90% of all projects she has worked on have been directed by women, with virtually 50% of them being women of color.
+She’s worked on the Women In Media Camaraderie initiative GRAND PRIZE WINNING FILM “Blood and Glory” which premiered at Tribeca Film Festival, “Growth,” a short film written, directed by, and starring Allison Miller (“A Million Little Things”) and “One,” the short film edited by Yuval Orr, who also edited last year’s Oscar-Winning short film, “Skin.”
+An advocate for Women’s empowerment, she is proud that 90% of all projects she has worked on have been directed by women, with virtually 50% being women of color.

 Before comedy, Caryn earned degrees in Psychology (B.S.), Exercise Science (B.S.) and Kinesiology (M.S., University of Michigan), became a successful personal trainer, nationally-qualified bodybuilder (!) and moved to Los Angeles to become a chiropractor.
 However, once she realized her natural ability to crack jokes was way more fulfilling than cracking joints, she quickly switched gears and began studying and performing at The Second City, The Groundlings and improv Olympic.